 The Truman Library Institute is now hosting virtual lectures, books talks, and moderated conversations.
-We invite you to join us for upcoming digital programs, and please enjoy watching recordings from past events.
+Enjoy watching past events, and register for upcoming online programs.

 The 33rd President of the United States, Harry S. Truman, and the 34th President, Dwight D. Eisenhower, grew up 150 miles apart in western Missouri and eastern Kansas.
 In 1947, President Truman urged his fellow Midwesterner to seek the Democratic presidential nomination with Truman as his vice-presidential running mate.
 Instead, Ike won the 1952 presidential election as a Republican and the bitter election campaign soured the once friendly and close working relationship between the two men, whose careers and decisions shaped world events.

 In a special virtual event, Tim Rives, deputy director at the Dwight D. Eisenhower Library and Museum, and Sam Rushay, supervisory archivist at the Harry S. Truman Library and Museum, will discuss these two remarkable presidents from America’s heartland, including their united principles and divided politics.

 President Harry S. Truman was in office for eight Christmases but he only spent two of them in the White House.
 In 1945, Truman had planned to stay in Washington, D.C. but became so homesick he braved flying in a blizzard to be with his family on Christmas Day.
 Gather around the virtual hearth to hear stories of being home for the holidays with the Trumans from Doug Richardson, Chief of Interpretation and Visitor Services at the Harry S. Truman National Historic Site, including what happened when Truman appeared on the Wallace front porch on December 25, 1945.